Depending on your situation, the K-1, or fiancé visa, may be one of the most effective methods for gaining entry into the United States.

 You’ll also need proof that you and your fiancé have met within the past two years (unless you can show that your religion prevents you from doing so).
 This may be done with plane tickets, receipts, and other items evidencing that one of you has traveled to see the other.

 As part of the petition, you’ll need to submit color, passport-style photographs of you and your fiancé.
-These photographs must be 2 inches by inches, and have been taken with 30 days of the filing of the petition.
+These photographs must have been taken with 30 days of the filing of the petition.

 Finally, you’ll need to pay the $340 filing fee.
 Once you’ve assemble the petition and the supporting items and forms, you’ll send the package to the USCIS lockbox facility in Dallas, Texas: